-We met a slew of personalities during our travels, starting with a cast of characters in the French Quarter: Noel Rockmore, renowned artist and terror of the Quarter; George Price the Mouseman; Sonny Holiday, a quirky street performer who learned magic from Jim; Sebastiano Lomanto, a Sicilian balloon artist turned magician; and Chris "the Piss" Lynam, an English comic clown.
+We met a slew of personalities during our travels, starting with a cast of characters in the French Quarter: Noel Rockmore, renowned artist and terror of the Quarter; George Price the Mouseman; Sonny Holiday, a quirky street performer who learned magic from Jim; Sebastiano Lomanto, a Sicilian balloon artist turned magician; and Chris “de Pyss” Lynam, an English comic clown.
 We were privileged to spend time with Lord Peregrine Eliot, founder of the Elephant Fayre and Port Eliot Festival in Cornwall and Heathcote Williams, poet, actor, playwright, and activist—both huge magic enthusiasts.
 In Los Angeles, we hung out with Michel Polnareff, a popular French pop singer and magic devotee.

 Armed with disposable cameras and a small Nikon, I took thousands of pictures during our years together performing on the streets.
-Despite a major catastrophe with the bus and a house fire some years later, happily, a number of photo negatives survived—faded, scratched, picked, but usable.
+Despite a major catastrophe with the bus and a house fire some years later, happily, some photo negatives survived—faded, scratched, picked, but usable.
 The two photos from the 1983 Piedmont Arts Festival in Atlanta are posted courtesy of the Atlanta Journal-Constitution.
 Fortunately, I also kept bins of letters we’d received over the years.
 I remember Jim telling me, “Save those.
 They’ll come in handy one day.”
 I’m glad I did.

 Another role I played was that of a historian in recounting the social phenomena of street performing in the eighties, a little-known niche of society chock-full of quirky characters living life on the fringe.
 During the time that I worked on my memoir, I revisited old busking haunts in New York City and the French Quarter in New Orleans.